dvfrancis/hi-lo-card-game/README.md

     ![Website home page](assets/images/home-page.webp)
     </details>

-    - This is the first page a user sees when they enter the site.
-It contains all pertinent information regarding the podcast, with links to other pages where required.
-    - The home page allows the user to get a good overview of the purpose of the website and gives them glimpses of associated activities.
+    - The home page introduces the site, but its main purpose is to provide the main call to action - which is to play the game.

 - Game (game.html):